MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/set-placev3.md

 This example updates a building's address and geocoordinates.

-*Note: PostOfficeBox is currently required when setting an address.  however, this parameter is in the process of being deprecated, so please set to an empty value.*
+*Note: PostOfficeBox is currently required when setting an address.
+However, this parameter is in the process of being deprecated, so set to an empty value.*

 ```powershell
 Set-PlaceV3 -Identity f12172b6-195d-4e6e-8f4f-eb72e41de99a -CountryOrRegion US -State WA -City Redmond -Street 'Street 3' -PostalCode 98052 -PostOfficeBox '' -GeoCoordinates "47.644125;-122.122411"